 In the caption, include the name and location of the court.
-If there’s a court case involved, include the case title, the names of the defendant(s) and the plaintiff(s), and the case number.
+If there’s a court case involved, have the case title, the names of the defendant(s) and the plaintiff(s), and the case number.

-- Introduce the affiant – The next section after the title and caption is a statement of the affiant’s identity.
+After the title and caption, the next section is a statement of the affiant’s identity.
 State your name, age, gender, occupation, place of residence, and relationship to the litigant.

-- List the facts – This section of your affidavit should be written or typed in plain language, without embellishment or statements of personal opinion.
-Using the first person (“I”), simply outline the essential facts in clear, chronological order.
+This section of your affidavit should be written or typed in plain language, without embellishments or statements of personal opinion.
+Using the first person (“I”), outline the essential facts chronologically.

 If other documents need to be referenced, label them in a numbered sequence in your affidavit.
 These may include bank statements, receipts, or other documents.
-Only include relevant items.
+Only have relevant items.

-- Have the affiant’s signature notarized – The final step is getting the affidavit notarized.
+The final step before signing an affidavit is to get it notarized.
 Some state laws permit remote notarization, but most states require you to have your affidavit notarized in the physical presence of a notary public or other officer with legal authority to administer an oath.